Keshav15srivastav/Real-Time-Fraud-Detection-in-Online-Transactions/README.md

 # Real-Time-Fraud-Detection-in-Online-Transactions

-The designed algorithm has a learning  ability so that it can detect new fraud variations as they occur (real-time) and thus terminate  the transaction should it be considered a fraudulent one.
+This project aims to address the limitations of existing online fraud detection systems by developing and implementing an adaptive, hybrid, and real-time online fraud detection algorithm.
+This algorithm will leverage Support Vector Machines (SVM) as the primary machine learning technique, complemented by hybrid approaches for enhanced fraud detection capabilities.
+The algorithm will possess learning capabilities to identify new real-time fraud variations and terminate fraudulent transactions.
+By restoring and instilling confidence in online transactions, the proposed algorithm aims to mitigate the impact of fraudulent activities on online users and businesses.